pyxem/kikuchipy/doc/contributing.rst

 ===========================

-We use `Travis CI <https://travis-ci.org/kikuchipy/kikuchipy>`_ to ensure that KikuchiPy can be installed on Windows, macOS and Linux (Ubuntu).
+We use `Travis CI <https://travis-ci.org/kikuchipy/kikuchipy>`_ to ensure that kikuchipy can be installed on Windows, macOS and Linux (Ubuntu).
 After a successful installation, the CI server runs the tests.
 After the tests return no errors, code coverage is reported to `Coveralls
 <https://coveralls.io/github/kikuchipy/kikuchipy?branch=master>`_.